Free Lessons

 Haha.
 It's something simple and/or stupid 99% of the time.
 Glad you fixed it.
 Be careful with "on error" handlers.
 Sometimes you WANT to see that error message!
 I've got a whole video on this topic on my list.

-This thread is now closed.
-If you wish to comment, start a NEW discussion, below.
+This thread is now CLOSED.
+If you wish to comment, start a NEW discussion in Access Developer Network.

 The following is a paid advertisement